Do you want to stay away from the noise, crowd, and pollution and live amongst the mesmerizing nature with absolute peace for a few days?

 Frequently Asked Questions

-It is located at the foothills of Singalila National park beside Srikhola river.
-It is a small town under the Rimbik post office area in Darjeeling district, West Bengal.
+Srikhola is located at the foothills of Singalila National park beside the Siri river.
+It is a small town under the Rimbik post office area in the Darjeeling district, West Bengal.

-If you want to visit directly Srikhola, you can rent a car either from New Jalpaiguri Railway Station or Bagdogra airport.
+If you want to visit Srikhola directly, you can rent a car either from New Jalpaiguri Railway Station or Bagdogra airport.
 Shared cabs are also available.
-From Darjeeling, the distance of Srikhola is around 85 Kms.
+From Darjeeling, the distance to Srikhola is around 85 Km.
 In case you are trekking to Sandakphu or Phalut and want to visit here as the ending point, you must hire a guide from the forest department check post of Singalila National Park.
 Then proceed via Gurdum (for Sandakphu) or via Rammam (for Phalut) towards Srikhola through the forest trail.